-You can install one or more of the individual Ignite-UX-11-xx bundles onto your system to set up a new Ignite-UX server for installing that HP-UX version on other systems.
+You can install one or more of the individual Ignite-UX-11-xx bundles onto your system.

-HP recommends that you install the Ignite-UX product unless you want to block the use of a specific version of HP-UX or increase the download speed when obtaining the product from the Web.
+HP recommends that you install the Ignite-UX product containing all three bundles unless you want to block the use of a specific version of HP-UX or increase the download speed.